0mega24/personal-site-content/About.md

 I follow:

-- Current events
+- Hardware releases
-- Tech trends
+- JavaScript Updates and Frameworks
-- New releases
+- Software modding
-- Hardware support updates
+- Game Development
-- Hobby news
+- Linux software support

 Oftentimes these areas intermingle, and I see the relationship among them while fueling my passion for software engineering as a **global citizen**.